OmerFarukTal/Thing/README.md

 Models are loaded here.

-get_pretrained_imagenet...() loads the asked model from the checkpoint in one of "PAP/best_model_checkpoints" or "PAP/100ep_model_checkpoints".
+get_pretrained_imagenet_model() loads the asked model from the checkpoint.

 get_finetuned..() loads the asked model finetuned on given dataset as parameter.

 ### PAP/eval.py

 The file where "Per instance" and "UAP" attacks are tested.
+Also does the linear evalution on Imagenet.
 It calls functions from "PAP/tools.py".
+(Look basic_attack_script.sh)

 ### PAP/attacks.py